ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ``WRTCMP_lat_lwr_left``: (Default: "")
    Latitude (in degrees) of the center of the lower-left (southwest) cell on the write component grid.
 If using the "rotated_latlon" coordinate system, this is expressed in terms of the rotated latitude.
 Must be set manually when running an experiment with a user-defined grid.

-..
-COMMENT: The descriptions for the five tasks above have been deleted from config_defaults... why?
-The variables are still there...

 **The following parameters must be set when** ``WRTCMP_output_grid`` **is set to "rotated_latlon":**

 ``WRTCMP_lon_upr_rght``: (Default: "")